COG-UK/phylo-reports/UK_full_report/all_report_results/regional_reports/report_PHEC.md

-The minimum number of introductions is 286 and the maximum is 2639
+The minimum number of introductions is 59 and the maximum is 3131

 Sequences which were replicates or too error-prone were removed from this analysis.

-316 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+466 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 3 that remain:
+Of the 2 that remain:
-2 lineages have gone quiet, ie haven't been seen this week.
+1 is pending extinction ie last seen three weeks ago.
-1 lineage has been continuously circulating.
+1 has gone quiet, ie hasn't been seen this week.